JanCoe/dotfiles/auto/fedora-i3/README.md

 18. Install HyperBackupExplorer from Synology website for exploring backups.

-19. In future, to update system (between Fedora versions) run 'update'.
+19. In future, to update system (between Fedora versions) run 'update-fedora'.

-20. To clean up extra kernels, run 'sudo ./remove_kernels.sh'.
+20. To clean up extra kernels, run 'remove-kernels'.